 Hour Glass co-founder Jannie Chan’s $18.9 million debt dispute sent to trial

+Hour Glass co-founder Jannie Chan’s S$18.9 million debt dispute sent to trial

 [SINGAPORE] The Appellate Division of the High Court has sent a S$18.9 million dispute over alleged improper loans by bankrupt businesswoman Jannie Chan’s coffee-trading company to trial.
 This hands the Hour Glass co-founder a win in her years-long legal battle with creditors.